 If you have dental insurance, you know that it generally has an annual maximum benefit and that it typically will not cover most of the costs related to major procedures.
-If you have standard dental insurance, it is unlikely to cover dental implants, period.
+If you have standard dental insurance, it's unlikely to cover dental implants, period.
 That’s because dental insurance companies usually consider such implants a cosmetic procedure.
 However, you can proactively seek a type of dental insurance that may pay for implants and other dental procedures.
 If you suspect you’ll need dental implants, start looking for indemnity dental plans now.

 Dental implants serve as a substitute for your tooth root.
 Made of titanium, these implants anchor the replacement tooth much as a tooth root does.
 Dental implants require surgical insertion into either the upper or lower jawbones.
 The entire process may take up to nine months, as bone must grow around the implant after insertion to keep it stable.
 Depending on your area of the country, an implant plus the required crown and related work can cost anywhere from $2,000 to $10,000 per tooth.
+Megido actually lists the average dental implant cost in the United States as $5,000.

 Dental Indemnity Plans